 The long-term expected rate of return on OPEB plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of investment expense and the assumed rate of inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for the major asset class is summarized in the following table:
+The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Asset class Target allocation Real Rate of Return Fixed income Equities 30.00% 70.00% 0.14% 9.20% Total 100.00%
+Asset class Target allocation Long-Term Expected Real Rate of Return Fixed income Equities 30.00% 70.00% 2.00% 9.40% Total 100.00%

-\Net of Inflation
+Net of Inflation